 I wasn’t healthy either.
 Through therapy I found that because my childhood made me into a caretaker of my family’s feelings and needs through a difficult time, I learnt to subjugate my own needs ,put others ahead of me and I developed a lack of healthy boundaries.
 I would care take other people at the expense of my own needs and this made me into someone with co-dependent tendencies and a desire to rescue people at my own detriment.
 I would stay in unhealthy relationships for way too long, hoping that somehow, through love and patience I could change people and situations.
 I was wishing and hoping and not looking at the reality.
 In my misguided determination to save others I was avoiding saving myself, getting frustrated, angry, anxious and depressed that all my efforts weren’t working.
 Both sides of this dance are extremely unhealthy and misery causing for everyone.
 In fact, a healthy adult relationship with a partner, friend or anyone should be dependant on respect, a right to clear communication, healthy boundaries, productive conflict, considerate language, reciprocating attention to needs and conscious growth.
 By being a caretaker and enabler of someone else’s lack of consciousness without looking after myself, I was stopping them and myself from growing into bigger people.
 Sometimes letting go is scary and seems mean and unloving.
 However, just like truth, it will always set you free.
 If growth is not happening in any relationship you are in and the conscious connection isn’t being maintained and actively worked on by both humans – it truly is necessary to undergo counselling to see where you are stuck and why you need to maintain this relationship that causes so much pain.
 It may feel scary to be on your own, but it is so much more scary to turn around at the end of your life and realise that you wasted a great big chunk of it sleepwalking without true connection or happiness.

 PHYSICAL: I started noticing early in life that certain foods made me feel a certain way.
 Alcohol would sometimes make me feel depressed.
 Gluten made my skin break out and days later I would feel down.
 Sugar made me high, then really low.
 Processed foods made me sluggish.
 Too much meat would shut down my digestion.
 Low quality protein would make me feel unsatisfied.
 I started playing around with different combinations of foods and learning more about nutrition.
 Then I found out about the gut/brain axis.
 Around 90% of neurotransmitters are made in the gut.
 That means that the building blocks of your brain are made in your intestine.
 What logically follows is that whatever you put into your mouth will directly influence your brain.
 Not to mention your gut bacteria colonies.
 The good vs bad bacteria balance is constantly in flux.
 A lot of bacterial populations double every 20 minutes so the body is constantly under a different balance.
 If you keep treating your body like a junk yard and feeding it with unhealthy foods, sugar, drugs or alcohol, your bacterial populations will go out of balance and gut dysbiosis will form.
 Dysbiosis is when the intestine is so disregulated by bad bacteria and an overgrowth of candida that cracks and holes form.
 These cracks then let undigested food and toxin byproducts straight into the bloodstream leading to inflammation of the brain and other body parts.
 Check your MTHFR gene mutation with a blood test- if you have this very common mutation ( and 1 in 2 people do have it ), it opens the door to a wide gamut of disease like mental illness and even cancer.
 It can be managed with diet and supplements.
 A lack of certain nutrients such as vitamin Bs, vitamin D, fatty acids etc can also make you feel down and strung out.
 Yep, anxiety and depression can be purely physiological so choose intentionally or risk your own peril.
+Make sure you exercise every day in one way or another.
+Even a half hour walk is so great for the spirit, mind and body and sweating is a bonus!
+It can be so hard to move the body when all you want to do is be curled in a ball, weeping but I swear, it will make things better.

 SPIRITUAL: Sometimes our disconnect in the modern world can lead to feelings of hopelessness and sadness.
 I find that developing a spiritual practice is so important.
 Whilst I am not religious, I did develop my own spiritual connection to the Universe when I was around 18 , after noticing a void and seeking to fill it with something other than superficial trappings.
 I think that any religion and spiritual practice is wonderful if it makes you feel connected to yourself and other humans without judgement, fear or hatred.
 Generally most religion was based exactly on these negative things, as a way to control the way people live, so take away anything that makes you feel bad and leave the essence of loving, all pervasive energy.
 Whether God, Spirit, Buddha, Allah, Pastafarian, Universe, or your Higher Self, what you are looking to connecting is Love.
 Connecting to this energy gives me a purpose and hope and I think no one should live without inviting this blessing into their life.

 As a final word, I just want to say that I understand how hard it is to feel good in today’s world with it’s incessant whirr of social media, financial pressures, global warming, war, corruption and a constant shifting landscape of change.
 Social media can be such a plague for mental health because of the constant comparison it makes us do.
 There will always be someone who seems better off than you.
 Grass always seems greener on that side, but in all truthfulness, everyone struggles just the same no matter how rich, famous, or beautiful.
 Grass is green where you water it and this goes for your inner happiness and relationships as well.
 I still struggle with all I’ve written today and I keep reminding myself of my own cures constantly .
 I fail and I rise.
-Some days I am elated and happy.
+Most days I am elated and happy.
 Sometimes I have a mental health day and just sit in my bed journaling and crying.
 Sometimes I get angry and instead of stuffing it deep down until it turns into depression, I hit pillows or scream songs in my car whilst driving.
 I still have schemas but I question their validity on a daily basis.
 I too have doubts and fears, failures and disappointments.
 I am not perfect, I am still learning to be better and how to understand more and I am sure this will be a fact until the day I die.
 We all have pain .
 Let us become aware of our own pain.
 Let us heal ourselves and become so conscious that we can heal each other and the world.
 Let us be open about these issues so we don’t suffer in silence and shame.
 No one is perfect.
 We are all human and that is a beautiful, complicated, intricate thing in itself.
 In this world of duality we are constantly surfing the darkness and the light.
 Do not pretend that your darkness doesn’t exist.
 This only makes it subconscious so you project it on others and hurt the world.
 Bring it into the light, examine it and love it into lightness.
 Extend your hand to another and love each other.
 Love is the only truth that matters

 Books that helped me on my journey: